dwaite/multipass/draft-waite-multipass-retrieval.md

 ### Presentation

 A presentation is the successful response to a relying party's presentation request.
-It is a signed {{JWT}}, protected by the ephemeral keypair represented within the issuer statement of a multipass ticket.
+It is a signed {{JWT}}, protected by the ephemeral keypair represented within the issuer statement of a multipass container.

 The JWT contains the following claims:

 {: vspace="0"}
 issuer_statement:
 : REQUIRED.
-The JWT issuer statement within the multipass ticket
+The JWT issuer statement within the multipass container

 credentials:
 : REQUIRED.
 An object representing all returned credentials.
 The keys of the object reference credential formats by name, while the corresponding values hold any mandated data.